 Over the 60 years I’ve had Type 1 diabetes I’ve done everything I can to lead a full and exciting life – from a successful career teaching design and technology, to volunteering as a school speaker and presenter at events and conferences.
 I’m delighted to be involved in the planning for a new Diabetes UK Medallists group on Facebook for those who have had diabetes for over 50 years.
 Being able to connect online and chat about our ‘diabetes history’ is really important – even after many decades with diabetes, we can learn from each other and offer each other support.
 I hope that once the group has established itself, we can inspire and support others at the start of their diabetes journeys.

-- In June 2017, Peter completed the highest trek in Peru – in and around Vinicunca (the Rainbow Mountains) at altitudes of up to 5,2000m.
-To support his fundraising for diabetes charities go to Peter's JustGiving page.
+In June 2017, I completed the highest trek in Peru – in and around Vinicunca (the Rainbow Mountains) at altitudes of up to 5,2000m.
+To support my fundraising for diabetes charities go to my JustGiving page.

 “Apart from raising lots of money for Type 1 research, my greatest wish is that my story will offer much hope and encouragement to younger people with Type 1 diabetes, their families and those who are newly diagnosed"